swarleyman1/PDP/Project/README.md

 The code takes two input parameters:

-- `n`: the number of simulations to run in each process
+- `n`: the number of simulations to run in total
 - `output file`: The file to which the results should be written to

 ## Propensity Function